 The trachea extends from the lower border of the larynx (2 cm below the vocal cords) to the carina, where it bifurcates into the mainstem bronchi.
 The average tracheal length is 10 to 12 cm, and the normal angle of the tracheal bifurcation is 70 ± 20 degrees (image 1A-B).
 With deep inspiration, the tracheal length increases by as much as 2 cm and the angle of the tracheal bifurcation decreases by up to 10 degrees [1,2].

 The trachea is supported anteriorly and laterally by 18 to 22 semicircular incomplete rings of cartilage; this corresponds to 2 cartilage elements per centimeter of tracheal length.
+Tracheal cartilages can calcify in elderly patients with a predilection for women and patients on longstanding warfarin therapy.
 The posterior (membranous) tracheal wall consists of longitudinally aligned smooth muscle and fibrous connective tissue.

 The normal transverse internal diameter of the trachea ranges between 15 and 25 mm, with a cross-sectional area of 250 to 350 mm2 and a volume of 30 to 40 cm3 at total lung capacity (TLC) [1,3].
 The transverse diameter of the trachea increases by 10 percent with inspiration and can decrease by 30 percent with coughing.